spesml/spesml.github.io/2_Concepts/3_ModelingFramework/08_tracing_and_granularity.md

     > and the models of the Central SW-Subsystem Architecture since
     > white-box functions are now split over several logical components.

-> It should be noted, that

--   in both cases all (sub-)sub-components are modelled according to the Universal Interface Model which enables composition and therefore also is also used to model the behavior of the SuD and its architecture components, in particular the behavior at the interface between the cyber and the physical parts and

--   we are using the *trace* relation between the elements of the initial logical architecture and the SW-Subsystem architecture.

 3. Options 1. and 2. can also be combined: The central SW-subsystem
     > architecture.
 Hence, the initial logical architecture can be seen as
     > an intermediate step in the development process only, whose models